ViktoriaBortn/Medical_Chatbot_LangGraph/README.md

-# Medical Chatbot with LangGraph and LangChain
+# Medical сhatbot with LangGraph and LangChain

 This project demonstrates a **medical chatbot** that helps users analyze symptoms and provides potential causes and recommendations.
 It leverages **LangGraph** for managing state logic and **LangChain** for text generation using large language models (LLMs).